 Explore and repair capsular and ligamentous injury after vascularization surgery.

-For persistant instability – bridging external fixator may be used.
+For persistent instability – bridging external fixator may be used.
 Reconstruction of cruciate ligaments may be delayed.

 Any reading of less than 0.90 should prompt further imaging like arteriography vs CT angiography vs duplex sonography.